 Educational success is no longer based on knowledge and context.
-Ensuring that each of our students have success means that we are required to engage them in building capabilities related to knowledge and skills; and developing their character (learning dispositions) and metacognition (learning how to learn).
+Ensuring that each student has success means that we are required to engage them in building capabilities related to knowledge and skills; and developing their character (learning dispositions) and metacognition (learning how to learn).
 To do this well, Turner School identifies that new ways of learning and teaching need to be personalised.